asiawolf/testyourownapp/README.md

-#testyourownapp
+# testyourownapp

-Created my own simple app to write tests against so as to not spam websites while demonstrating that i can write tests that navigate pages and fill forms.
+Created my own simple app to write tests against so as to not spam websites while demonstrating that I can write tests that navigate pages and fill forms.

-Pre-requisites: node, npm
+Pre-requisites: node/npm

-- install expressjs
+To start web server:
 - cd testingsite
 - npm install
 - npm start

 To test:
-- install phantomjs
+- cd acceptance_tests
-- install casperjs
+- npm install
-- casperjs test acceptanceTests/tests/
+- npm test